Successful Implementation of Patient Assessment and Proper Billing

 Contact Information:

-If you have questions regarding the course content customized to other states, please email OSU College of Pharmacy.
+If you have any questions regarding the course, please contact OSU College of Pharmacy.